JorgeEGallardo/SomeScripts/README.md

 # SomeScripts
-This are some scripts that i usually use
+These are some scripts that I usually use